Bar Professional Training Course (BPTC) Overview

 What are the BPTC Entry Requirements?

-Joining an Inns of Court
+Joining one of the Inns of Court

 There are four Inns of Court which are solely responsible for calling barristers to the Bar.
 They are all situated in London and include: